lenbui/LS/readme.md

 # LS

+This is the demo on LS-system.

-this is the demo on LS-system
+It is the demo on Fractal.